Categories

 Cyanide and carbon monoxide poisoning

-Cyanide and carbon monoxide poisoning occur in people who inhale smoke from a fire.
+Cyanide and carbon monoxide poisoning occur in people inhaling fire smoke.

 Injury from crushing

-Injury from crushing is a trauma caused to various body parts, leading to minor or severe limb damage.
-The injury may involve several tissues from the skin, muscles, and even the bones and joints.
+Crush injury is a trauma caused to various body parts, leading to minor or severe limb damage.
+The injury may involve several skin, muscle, bone, and joint tissues.

 Skin grafts and flaps

-Hyperbaric oxygen therapy is only necessary for skin grafts or flaps affected by exposure to radiation or not having enough oxygen in the tissue.
+Hyperbaric oxygen therapy is only necessary for skin grafts or flaps affected by radiation exposure or insufficient oxygen in the tissue.

 Sudden deafness

-Sudden deafness is a hearing loss of 30 decibels that occurs over three days or three frequencies.
-Most patients experience sudden hearing loss, tinnitus, ear fullness or congestion, and vertigo.
+Sudden deafness is a hearing loss of 30 decibels over three days or three frequencies.
+Most patients experience sensorineural hearing loss, tinnitus, ear fullness or congestion, and vertigo.

 Gangrene